kabkabm/defensegan/README.md

 python train.py --cfg <path> --is_train <extra-args>
 ```
 - `--cfg` This can be set to either a `.yml` configuration file like the ones in
-`experiments/configs`, or an output directory path.
+`experiments/cfgs`, or an output directory path.
 - `<extra-args>` can be any parameter that is defined in the config file.

 The training will create a directory in the `output` directory per experiment
-with the same name as <configs> to save the model checkpoints.
+with the same name as <cfgs> to save the model checkpoints.
 If
 `<extra-args>` are different from the ones that are defined in `<config>`,
 the output directory name will reflect the difference.